BabaSanfour/Coord2Region/docs/source/index.rst

 .. code-block:: bash

+   # Map a coordinate to atlas labels
+   coord2region coords-to-atlas 30 -22 50 --atlas harvard-oxford

-   # Generate a short text summary for a coordinate
+   # Retrieve studies and summaries for the same coordinate
-   coord2region coords-to-summary 30 -22 50
+   coord2region coords-to-summary 30 -22 50 --atlas harvard-oxford

+   # Produce a report with text and image outputs
+   coord2region coords-to-insights 30 -22 50 --atlas harvard-oxford --image-backend nilearn

+   # Start from a region name in a specific atlas
+   coord2region region-to-insights "Left Amygdala" --atlas harvard-oxford

 Explore More
 ------------